What is a contact clause?

 Back to contact clauses

-As mentioned before, our contact clauses are a type of clause where we can drop the relative pronoun.
-This can sound odd sometimes with certain clauses.
-In general if the relative pronoun is the subject of a sentence then it shouldn’t be dropped.
-Here are some examples of contact clauses at work.
+As we mentioned before, our CCs are a type of clause where we can drop the relative pronoun.
+This dropping of a relative pronoun however can sound odd sometimes with certain clauses.
+In general if the relative pronoun is the subject of a sentence then it should not be dropped.
+Here are some examples where we can drop it: –

 What was that thing I gave you yesterday?